2026 Blog Posts

 Using Async Effectively in LangGraph

-That is the right place to start, because LangGraph does not replace Python’s event loop or make blocking code magically concurrent.
+In Seven Tips for Performant Async Python I focused on plain asyncio.
+That’s the right place to start, because LangGraph doesn’t replace Python’s event loop or make blocking code magically concurrent.
+If an async LangGraph node calls a blocking library, the graph still waits.
+If …

 Regicide: A Fiendishly Fun Cooperative Card Game